 Recovery Codes

 During the initial setup process, a set of recovery codes is provided.
-Those are extremely important, since that’s the only way that you can authenticate your account if you lose access to the regular authenticator app.
+Those are extremely important, since they allow you to authenticate your account if you lose access to the regular authenticator app.

 If you happen to lose (or use) your recovery codes, you can have a fresh batch generated on your Account page.
 To do so, you’ll need to authenticate with both your password and a valid verification code.
 Once you do so: